Changelog

 -

-function is now deprecated.
-While it remains available for backward compatibility, users are encouraged to transition toplotQCmetrics
+plotQCFunction Deprecated: TheplotQCfunction is now deprecated.
+While it remains available for backward compatibility, users are encouraged to transition toplotQCmetrics.
+CallingplotQCwill display a warning, reminding users of the deprecation.

-will still work but will show a warning.
-We recommend updating your code to use plotQCmetrics
+This change is backward compatible; existing code using plotQC will still work but will show a warning.
+We recommend updating your code to use plotQCmetrics to avoid any issues in future versions where plotQC may be removed.